0xsam1r/dotfiles/README.md

 🎨 Dynamic Theming

-Powered by Matugen, themes automatically adjust based on your selected wallpaper.
+Powered by Walrs, themes automatically adjust based on your selected wallpaper.

 UI components like Waybar, Rofi, GTK, and QT sync to provide a cohesive experience.